lacanoid/datalink/docs/transactions.md

 Transactions and files
 ----------------------

-Writing files with `write_text()` function supports transactional operation.
+Writing files with `write_text(file_path, persistent integer)` function allows for writing new files.
+For this, the user must have CREATE privilege on appropriate directory.

+If parameter `persistent` > 1 this is a persistent file, otherwise it is a temporary file.
+Temporary files are deleted when the transaction commits.

-If transaction which created a file is aborted, the datalinker will delete the file.
+If transaction which creates a file is aborted, the datalinker will delete the file.

+Writing files with `write_text(datalink, persistent integer)` function supports transactional updates of file contents.

 To transactionally update the file content, one must first store a corresponding datalink in a column with `WRITE ACCESS ADMIN` or `WRITE ACCESS TOKEN`: